always-developing/SourceGeneratorToolkit/README.md

 The `OnVisitSyntaxNode` method takes a `SyntaxNode` as an argument (this is part of the normal Roslyn Source Generator process) - the `Source Generator Toolkit` provides an extension method (`NodeQualifiesWhen`) which accepts a _qualificaiton builder_ which is used to determine if the SyntaxNode qualifies to have source code generated.

-The _fluent builder_ pattern is again used to build up the qualification check for for the syntax.
-See the below example:
+The _fluent builder_ pattern is again used to build up the qualification check for for the syntax:

 ``` csharp
 class SampleClassSyntaxReceiver : ISyntaxReceiver